Small Business Loan Rates for October 2023

 Loan Amount: Up to 5 million

 Business Loan Interest Rate: Business Loan interest rates start at 5.50%, treasury index plus 1% to 2.5% or the prime rate.
-Typically most lenders do not charge variable interest rates.
 The SBA has a maximum business loan rates cap.

-Credit Scores: Good to excellent preferred, but all personal credit considered.
-Business credit score is also considered.
+Credit Scores: Good to excellent preferred, but all personal credit is considered.
+Business credit score is also a consideration.

-Requirements: Application and business bank account and financials.
+Requirements: Filling an application and having a business bank account and financial records are necessary procedures.

 Small Business Administration (SBA) Loans/Loan Type